-Photo of a pregnant women's stomach showing a healthcare professional (only torso showing for both people) listening to the baby's heartbeat with a stethoscope to check the health of the baby and also to check maternal health
+Photo of a pregnant women's stomach showing a healthcare professional (only torso showing for both people) listening to the baby's heartbeat with a stethoscope to check the health of the baby and also to listen for signs of congenital heart defects.

 Credit: EmiliaUngur/Shutterstock